-The street planting for Hanley's Farm will primarily consist of introduced "heritage" species which have been commonly used in the district since European settlement.
+The street planting for Hanley's Farm will consist of a mix of plants native to the region and introduced "heritage" species which have been commonly used in the district since European settlement.
 Planting in your front yard is required to integrate with this theme.